 Illustration by Hašek’s friend Josef Lada.

 Hašek himself served with the Habsburg army on the Galician front.
 Captured by the Russians, he went on to work, quite commitedly, with the Bolsheviks.
-For a “humorist, satirist, journalist, anarchist, hoaxer, truant, rebel, vagabond, play-actor, practical joker, bohemian (and Bohemian), alcoholic, traitor to the Czech legion, Bolshevik, and bigamist”, his brief Soviet career was remarkably exalted.
-He commanded Chuvash troops in the Red Army and served as commissar of Bugulma in Tatarstan (which inspired stories in The Red commissar).
-In Siberia he found himself the “hero of the Buryat nation”; wiki also mentions a “mysterious mission to Mongolia” that may even have led to him learning Chinese.
+For a “humorist, satirist, journalist, anarchist, hoaxer, truant, rebel, vagabond, play-actor, practical joker, bohemian (and Bohemian), alcoholic, traitor to the Czech legion, Bolshevik, and bigamist”, his brief Soviet career was remarkably exalted ( see Hašek’s adventures in Soviet Tatarstan).
+He commanded Chuvash troops in the Red Army and served as commissar of Bugulma in Tatarstan (which inspired stories translated in The Red commissar).
+In Siberia he found himself the “hero of the Buryat nation”; he was learning Chinese, and wiki also mentions a “mysterious mission to Mongolia”.
 He returned to an independent Czechoslovakia in 1920.

 In the novel, Hašek’s comments on the ineptitude of the Habsburg command are echoed in Watson’s portrayal of General Conrad—who, “never a man to permit reality to interfere with his plans, insisted on having his horse and eating it”.